22/05/2023

 May 22 is International Biodiversity Day, a date adopted by the United Nations General Assembly to commemorate the entry into force of the Convention on Biological Diversity (CBD) in 1992.
 This event seeks to raise awareness of the importance of biodiversity, promote its protection and raise awareness of the threats it faces.

-Biological diversity or biodiversity is defined as according to the CBD as “the variability among living organisms from all sources, including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems”.
+Biological diversity or biodiversity is defined according to the CBD as “the variability of living organisms from all sources, including, but not limited to, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; This includes diversity within species, between species and ecosystems.”
 In this way, the Convention integrates biodiversity as part of nature, which includes all living beings on Earth, the interactions between its members and their environment.

-Today, according to data from the Global Assessment Report on Biodiversity and Ecosystem Services (IPBES, 2019), nature has been significantly altered by multiple factors resulting from human activity.
+Currently, according to data from the Global Assessment Report on Biodiversity and Ecosystem Services (IPBES, 2019), nature has been considerably altered by multiple factors derived from human activity.
 Most ecosystem and biodiversity indicators show rapid deterioration.

 The results of the report reveal that 75% of the land surface has been significantly altered, while 66% of the ocean surface is increasingly experiencing cumulative effects and more than 85% of the wetland area has been lost.
 It also concludes that about 1 million species of animals and plants are currently in danger of extinction, more than ever before in human history.